 consults with the VR Manager; and

-submits the written justification along with the pertinent medical records to the state medical director for review and approval.
+submits the written justification along with the pertinent medical records to the State Medical Director for review and approval.

 C-703-11: Dynamic Splinting Devices

 Dynamic splinting devices may be prescribed for joint stiffness or contracture of the knee, elbow, wrist, finger, or toe.
 These devices are spring-loaded and adjustable to provide a low-load prolonged stretch while the customer is asleep or at rest.
 Dynamic splinting devices include, but are not limited to, such products as Dynasplint, EMPI Advance, LBM Pro-Glide, SaboFlex and Ultraflex.
 Consult with the program specialist for physical disabilities for the current clinical criteria and best value considerations.